la2050/archive/_projects/2014/historic-district-boulevard-beautification-restoration-economic-development-and-empowerment.md

     in the improvement activities.
 We will also acknowledge and give kudos to those who successfully implement projects on our site, through print media and possibly signage at the improvement location.
-  cost: >-
-    We are projecting a budget of $100,000 for the initial year, which will be seed money to get the project up and running by building out the website, providing funding for materials as specified below.
-We will also be soliciting sponsors, donations and volunteers to provide additional funding and the necessary labor to implement the projects.
-Recognition of achievements will assist in soliciting additional funds and volunteers.
-  budget: "Website design, development and maintenance $15,000\r\nTrees $20,000\r\nLandscaping plants, fertilizer, soil amendments $20,000\r\nStreetscape elements, such as benches, tree surrounds, pavement enhancements, etc. $40,000\r\nPublishing, publicity and media $5,000"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'